The Future of Indirect Sales

 Last 2017, my course at Harvard Business School in 2017 taught me that more than 80% of all sales worldwide is still ‘relationship sales’, where 1 person sells to another person.

-Another important observation is the online buying behaviour of EU consumers.
+Another important observation is the online buying behavior of EU consumers.

 Four-fifths of sales of technical consumer goods (i.e. electronics, appliances) are still from physical stores.